josemarcosrf/josemarcosrf/README.md

 #### Who? 🧑‍💻 🧘‍♂️ 🧗‍♂️

 My name is Jose Marcos, I am a co-founder and CTO @ [MeliorAI](http://melior.ai/).
-I am mostly and by training, an AI/ML engineer, but generally speaking I consider myself a science and tech enthusiast.
+I am mostly and by training, an AI/ML engineer, a hobbiest tech tinkerer and curoius and enthusiastic about many areas of science.

 #### What? 🤔

-- 🔭 I’m currently working on _Conversational AI_.
-Working on cross-lingual question-answering and langauge understanding for information retrieval.
+- 🔭 I’m currently working on cross-lingual question-answering and langauge understanding for information retrieval.

 - 🔬 My researchs in NLP is now focused on unsupervised methods for Question Answering and retrieval in large textual corpus.
    Outside of NLP I am looking into Hierarchical, Open-ended Reinforcement Learning and skill discovery.